 While we welcome Easter as so pleasant, we should note that, unanimously, the first witnesses were flat out terrified.
 And then the “He is not here, he is risen” reminds me of the many places we think Christ must be but he’s on the loose, not so blithely contained where we expect him to be.
-Doug Marlette’s cartoon about prayer in the public schools is wicked funny – and probably not for the sermon proper but the preacher’s own edification and inspiration.
+Doug Marlette’s cartoon about prayer in the public schools is wicked funny – and probably not for the sermon proper but the preacher’s own edification and inspiration: 2 angels standing on the front step of the schoolhouse, telling people toting Bibles, "He is not here.
+He is risen."
 Or maybe for the sermon: where do we not expect God to show up? & where does God show up we don’t envision?

 The women Luke names as the first witnesses to the empty tomb, and the angels’ report, are the very same women named in Luke 8 – those who underwrote, who funded the ministry of Jesus and the disciples!
 Despite that, these powerful women still have no credibility with the guys.
 A whole sermon could be framed around “But these words seemed to them an idle tale, and they did not believe them.”
 The Greek, lēros, means something like “humbug” (think Scrooge!!!) or “nonsense.”